-- engaged in relevant conduct in relation to children and/or adults; - satisfied the harm test in relation to children and/or vulnerable adults; or - has received a caution or conviction for a relevant offence.
+- engaged in relevant conduct in relation to children and/or adults; and/or, - satisfied the harm test2 in relation to children and/or vulnerable adults; and/or, - been cautioned or convicted of a relevant (automatic barring either with or without the right to make representations) offence.

-Referrals will be made as soon as possible, when an individual is removed from regulated activity.
+Referrals will be made as soon as possible when an individual is removed from regulated activity.
 How to refer to the DBS.
 The legal duty to refer applies equally in circumstances where an individual is redeployed to another area of work that is not regulated activity, they are suspended, dismissed or when they have resigned.